Tango & Cash: Plot

-The detectives visit the witnesses who framed them in court: Tango intercepts Wyler, who admits that Requin was in charge of the setup, and is killed shortly after by a car bomb; Cash discovers that Skinner made the incriminating tape himself.
+The detectives visit the witnesses who framed them in court; Tango intercepts Wyler, who admits that Requin was in charge of the setup and is killed shortly after by a car bomb; Cash discovers that Skinner made the incriminating tape himself.
 At the Cleopatra Club, Cash finds Katherine—Tango's sister who goes by the name of Kiki—and when police arrive at the club, she helps Cash escape by dressing him as a woman.
 Later that night, Tango reunites with Cash and the duo are met at Kiki's house by Tango's commanding officer.
-He gives them Requin's address and tells them they have 24 hours to find out who he works for; Tango and Cash apprehend Requin and interrogate him, and trick him into giving up Perret's name using a dummy grenade.
+He gives them Requin's address and tells them they have 24 hours to find out for whom he works; Tango and Cash apprehend Requin and interrogate him, and trick him into giving up Perret's name using a dummy grenade.

-Cash's friend, weapons expert Owen, lends the pair an armed RV which they use to storm Perret's hideout and defeat his pursuing guards, and Requin is killed when Cash uses a real grenade.
+Cash's friend, weapons expert Owen, lends the pair an armed RV, which they use to storm Perret's hideout and defeat his pursuing guards, and Requin is killed when Cash uses a real grenade.
 However, Perret has Kiki kidnapped and starts a timer to trigger his hideout's self-destruct.
-He appears in a hall of mirrors holding Kiki at gunpoint. both detectives pick out the correct Perret and shoot him in the head.
+He appears in a hall of mirrors holding Kiki at gunpoint.
+Both detectives pick out the correct Perret and shoot him in the head.
 They rescue Kiki and barely escape as the hideout explodes.
-Now able to get along, Tango and Cash joke half-seriously about Cash's desire to date Kiki as a newspaper headline announces they have been cleared of all charges and returned to LAPD duty as heroes.
+Now able to get along, Tango and Cash joke half seriously about Cash's desire to date Kiki as a newspaper headline announces they have been cleared of all charges and returned to LAPD duty as heroes.